( Updated on 7 April 2023 )

 The number of Directors shall not be less than two (2) nor more than twelve (12) as set out in the Company’s Constitution.

-Unless otherwise determined by the Company in the general meeting, at least two (2) directors or one-third (1/3) of the Board, whichever is the higher, shall comprise Independent Directors as required in the Main Market Listing Requirements of Bursa Malaysia Securities Berhad (“Bursa Securities”).
-At least half the directors on the Board should be independent and non-executive.
+Unless otherwise determined by the Company in the general meeting, at least two (2) directors or one-third (1/3) of the Board, whichever is the higher, shall comprise Independent Directors and at least one (1) woman director as required in the Main Market Listing Requirements of Bursa Malaysia Securities Berhad (“Bursa Securities”).
+At least half the directors on the Board should be independent and non-executive as recommended by the Code.

 The Board shall consist of individuals with diverse backgrounds who are equipped with sufficient professional and technical knowledge, to effectively represent the interests of shareholders in setting the Company’s strategy and ensuring its implementation.